6-Day Star Blanket Crochet Pattern – Free, Easy, and Stunning Star-Shaped Afghan

 📝 Pro Tip: Choose a smooth, plied yarn — fluffy yarns can hide stitches, making counting harder.

-🧶 Yarn Substitutions & Hook Options
+🧶 Yarn Substitutions & Hook Options for the 6 Day Star Blanket

 Pro tip: Buy one extra skein of each color to avoid dye lot mismatches when switching yarns mid-project.

-📏 Size, Gauge & Adjustments
+📏 Size, Gauge & Adjustments for the 6 Day Star Blanket Pattern

-- Baby Blanket: Around 10–12 rounds.
+Baby Blanket: Around 10–12 rounds

-- Lapghan: 15–18 rounds.
+Lapghan: 15–18 rounds

-- Throw: 20+ rounds.
+Throw: 20+ rounds

 🔧 Borders & Finishing Touches